fnc12/embeddedRest/README.md

 # embeddedRest
-A little library for making url requests in C++.
+A little library for making url requests in C++ based on unix sockets.

 # warning: do not use embeddedRest on iOS if you are gonna post your app to the App Store - embeddedRest doesn't have IPv6 support so your app will be rejected.